adamliter/latex-workshop/README.md

 * Install `Pygments`.
 If you have `pip` installed, you can just do `pip install Pygments`.
 See the [`minted` documentation][minted] documentation for more information.
 * You will need to compile the file with shell escape enabled.
 Also see the [`minted` documentation][minted] documentation for more information.
 * You will need to either change the font that the document uses or you will need to download and install the [Computer Modern Unicode][cm-unicode] font on your machine.
-An altnerative option would be to compile with `pdflatex` instead of `xelatex`, but there are Unicode characters in the source of the document, so this is not recommended.
 * You will need to put the file [`leipzig-mod.sty`][leipzig-mod] in either the same directory as `latex-workshop-for-linguists.tex` or in `TEXMFHOME/tex/generic`.

 # License